Le Queux: How One Crazy Spy Novelist Created MI5 and MI6

 The Invasion of 1910: Le Queux’s Masterpiece

-The Invasion of 1910 is presented as a history book written after the conflict.
-Taking its cue from the plan in The Riddle of the Sands, Le Queux’s armada forms up in the Frisian Islands, dashes across the North Sea and descends on Britain’s east coast.
-Le Queux adds the devilishly cunning idea of catching Britain off guard by invading on a Sunday.
+Le Queux presented the Invasion of 1910 as a history book written after the conflict.
+Taking its cue from the plan in The Riddle of the Sands, the armada in the Invasion of 1910 forms up in the Frisian Islands, dashes across the North Sea and descends on Britain’s east coast.
+Le Queux adds the devilishly cunning idea of the Germans catching Britain off guard by invading on a Sunday.
+The fiends.

 Naturally, legions of German spies precede the invasion force, sowing confusion and preventing the British Army from stopping the German advance.
 The Germans defeat the British on the outskirts of London and occupy most of the city.
 Eventually, a resistance movement called ‘The League of Defenders’ rises and liberates the country.
 Le Queux describes the flyer below as recruiting patriotic Englishman to repel the Germans.

-But despite eventually evicting the invaders, Britain is broken by the invasion, whilst Germany has triumphed and is set to dominate the world.
+But despite eventually evicting the invaders, the invasion has broken Britain, whilst Germany has triumphed and will dominate the world.
 The book ends with a declaration that Britain brought the disaster on itself:

 The British nation had been warned against the danger; it disregarded the warning.

-Once again, Le Queux’s work was massively hyped up by the Daily Mail, and The Invasion of 1910 became a phenomena, selling over one million copies.
+Once again, Le Queux’s work was massively hyped up by the Daily Mail, and The Invasion of 1910 became a phenomenon, selling over a million copies.

 Spies of the Kaiser was published in 1909, and raised spymania to new extremes.
 Again, Le Queux’s fantasies had their popularity massively boosted by the Daily Mail’s hype machine.
-And again the story was presented as non-fiction.
-The tone can be gauged from the opening paragraphs:
+And again he presented the story as non-fiction.
+We can gauge the tone from the opening paragraphs:

 That German spies are actively at work in Great Britain is well known to the authorities… As I write, I have before me a file of amazing documents, which plainly show the feverish activity with which this advanced guard of our enemy is working to secure for their employers the most detailed information… I have refrained from giving actual names and dates, for obvious reasons, and have therefore been compelled, even at the risk of being again denounced as a scaremonger, to present the facts in the form of fiction — fiction which, I trust, will paint its own patriotic moral.

-This time, the number of spies had increased even from the barely believable figures Le Queux had previously claimed.
-A network of fifty thousand militarily-trained German expatriates was supporting five thousand full time spies.
+This time, the number of spies had increased, even from the barely believable figures Le Queux had previously claimed.
+Now a network of fifty thousand militarily trained German expatriates was supporting five thousand full-time spies.